 If an async-apply procedure is provided, then a Racket procedure with the generated procedure type can be applied in a foreign thread (i.e., an OS-level thread other than the one used to run Racket).
-The call in the foreign thread is transferred to the OS-level thread that runs Racket, but the Racket-level thread (in the sense of thread) is unspecified; the job of async-apply is to arrange for the callback procedure to be run in a suitable Racket thread.
-The async-apply function is applied to a thunk that encapsulates the specific callback invocation, and the foreign OS-level thread blocks until the thunk is called and completes; the thunk must be called exactly once, and the callback invocation must return normally.
-The async-apply procedure itself is called in atomic mode (see atomic? above).
-If the callback is known to complete quickly, requires no synchronization, and works independent of the Racket thread in which it runs, then async-apply can apply the thunk directly.
-Otherwise, async-apply must arrange for the thunk to be applied in a suitable Racket thread sometime after async-apply itself returns; if the thunk raises an exception or synchronizes within an unsuitable Racket-level thread, it can deadlock or otherwise damage the Racket process.
+The call in the foreign thread is transferred to the OS-level thread that runs Racket, but the Racket-level thread (in the sense of thread) is unspecified; the job of the provided async-apply procedure is to arrange for the callback procedure to be run in a suitable Racket thread.
+The given async-apply procedure is applied to a thunk that encapsulates the specific callback invocation, and the foreign OS-level thread blocks until the thunk is called and completes; the thunk must be called exactly once, and the callback invocation must return normally.
+The given async-apply procedure itself is called in atomic mode (see atomic? above).
+If the callback is known to complete quickly, requires no synchronization, and works independent of the Racket thread in which it runs, then it is safe for the given async-apply procedure to apply the thunk directly.
+Otherwise, the given async-apply procedure must arrange for the thunk to be applied in a suitable Racket thread sometime after the given async-apply procedure itself returns; if the thunk raises an exception or synchronizes within an unsuitable Racket-level thread, it can deadlock or otherwise damage the Racket process.
 Foreign-thread detection to trigger async-apply works only when Racket is compiled with OS-level thread support, which is the default for many platforms.
 If a callback with an async-apply is called from foreign code in the same OS-level thread that runs Racket, then the async-apply wrapper is not used.